-Fortunately, although there are a large number of states in the state space, most of the physically relevant states are the ones that admit some nontrivial structures, such as those of low rank \cite{Gross2010,Liu2012}, matrix product states \cite{Cramer2010,Baumgratz2013}, and those with quasi-local structures \cite{Anshu2021,Rouze2021}.
+Fortunately, most of the states that are relevant in quantum physics admit some nontrivial structures, such as those of low rank \cite{Gross2010,Liu2012}, matrix product states \cite{Cramer2010,Baumgratz2013}, and those with quasi-local structures \cite{Anshu2021,Rouze2021}.
 Furthermore, for many purposes, one is only interested in some specific properties of states, e.g., mean energies of many-body systems, which makes it unnecessary to fully reconstruct states for obtaining all their information.
-These well-motivated physical considerations have led to a series of proposals for more efficient alternatives to full state tomography, with excellent examples including compressed sensing \cite{Gross2010,Liu2012}, adaptive tomography \cite{Mahler2013,Qi2017}, self-guided tomography \cite{Ferrie2014,Rambach2021}, and classical shadow \cite{Aaronson2018,Huang2020}.
+These well-motivated physical considerations have led to a series of proposals for more efficient alternatives to full state tomography, with excellent examples including compressed sensing \cite{Gross2010,Liu2012}, adaptive tomography \cite{Mahler2013,Qi2017}, self-guided tomography \cite{Ferrie2014,Rambach2021}, and classical shadows \cite{Aaronson2018,Huang2020}.

-While existing methods generally rely on local measurements, it has been recognized that entangling measurements are typically far more efficient than local measurements for extracting information from unknown states \cite{Peres1991,Gisin1999,Huang2022,Aharonov2022,MiguelRamiro2022,Larocca2022}.
-Moreover, the ongoing development of large-scale quantum computers opens up exciting possibilities of leveraging quantum computational resources to realize entangling measurements \cite{Huang2022,Aharonov2022}.
-In particular, motivated by the availability of NISQ computers \cite{Bharti2022}, a number of experiments \cite{Tang2020,Huang2022a,Conlon2023} have been carried out for realizing entangling measurements as well as demonstrating their superiority over local measurements.
-An important issue following is therefore to explore the usefulness of entangling measurements in learning properties of states \cite{Huang2022,Aharonov2022}.
+While existing methods generally rely on local measurements, it has been recognized that entangled measurements are typically far more efficient than local measurements for extracting information from unknown states \cite{Peres1991,Gisin1999,Huang2022,Aharonov2022,MiguelRamiro2022,Larocca2022}.
+Moreover, the ongoing development of large-scale quantum computers opens up exciting possibilities of leveraging quantum computational resources to realize entangled measurements \cite{Huang2022,Aharonov2022}.
+In particular, motivated by the availability of NISQ computers \cite{Bharti2022}, a number of experiments \cite{Tang2020,Huang2022a,Conlon2023} have been carried out for realizing entangled measurements as well as demonstrating their superiority over local measurements.
+An important issue following is therefore to explore the usefulness of entangled measurements in learning properties of states \cite{Huang2022,Aharonov2022}.